Report on the obstacles faced by UK-based researchers when applying for accreditation by Spain’s agency ANECA

 We have put together the following report on the issue which not only describes these problems, but also includes our suggestions to improve the application procedure – by making it more transparent, efficient and amenable to international applications.

-This report has been put together by the Science Policy Committee, reviewed by the board of directors and discussed with the members of the Society of Spanish Researchers in the United Kingdom (SRUK/CERU).
-The society has around 500 members working on all scientific fields, including professors, principal investigators, post-doctoral researchers and PhD students, as well as private company employees and science communicators.
+This Report was put together by the Science Policy Committee, reviewed by the board of directors and discussed with the members of the Society of Spanish Researchers in the United Kingdom (SRUK/CERU).
+The Society represents around 500 members working on all scientific fields, including professors, principal investigators, post-doctoral researchers and PhD students, as well as private company employees and science communicators.
 Thus, the 2015 Report of Recommendations on R&D gathered the varied experience of our members, giving an interdisciplinary view of R&D.

-Participation in call for evidence about “Estatuto del Personal Investigador Predoctoral en Formación”.
+Participation in call for evidence about “Estatuto del Personal Investigador Predoctoral en Formación”